Luminova Framework

 $valuestring|int|floatThe value to match against in order.

-Optionally you can choose any of these modes or pass your own mode.
+Optionally pass your own mode.

-$orderstringThe order algorithm to use (either "ASC" or "DESC").
+$orderstringThe order algorithm to use (either ASC or DESC).

 Return Value: